spectral-compute/scale-docs/docs/README.md

 ## How does it work?

-SCALE has several key innovations missing from other cross-platform GPGPU
+SCALE has several key innovations compared to other cross-platform GPGPU
 solutions:

+- SCALE accepts CUDA programs as-is.
+No need to port them to another language.
+This is true even if your program uses inline PTX `asm`.
 - The SCALE compiler accepts the same command-line options and CUDA dialect as `nvcc`, serving as a drop-in replacement.
-- The compiler accepts inline PTX `asm`, and can compile it for AMD GPUs.
-- Seamless integration with existing build tools by "looking like" an installation of the NVIDIA CUDA Toolkit.
+- "Impesonates" an installation of the NVIDIA CUDA Toolkit, so existing build tools and scripts like `cmake` _just work_.
-  This eliminates the need to modify your project's build system: just point `cmake` (or equivalent) to SCALE instead of NVIDIA CUDA, and your compilation will produce AMD-compatible binaries instead.

 ## What projects have been tested?

-We validate the correctness of SCALE by compiling open-source CUDA projects and running their tests.
+We validate SCALE by compiling open-source CUDA projects and running their tests.
-The following popular open-source projects are part of our nightly automated tests and pass fully:
+The following open-source projects are currently part of our nightly automated tests and pass fully:

 - [NVIDIA Thrust](https://github.com/NVIDIA/thrust)